sbronner-contino/healthcheck/README.md

 This is a service to demonstrate a restful endpoint that will tirelessly respond in the affirmative.
 The service will respond with a json payload containing:

 * a description of the service
-* the version of the service (defined by the version file)
+* the version of the service - as found in the package.json file
-* the git revision that the service is built from (defined by the revision file)
+* the git revision that the service is built from - as determined by `git rev-parse HEAD`

 ## Quick Start